The Tale of Hjul the Fisherman and the Night of the Bright Tree

 Now below, the elusive fishes that hid and shied away all year long, they saw his pale, enduring lantern and to their desperate eyes, it seemed like the sun.
 For if you think that nights are dark for us Nords in winter, then know for the fish it is worse for they swim in the void.
 So lured they were by the promise of sun in the form of the small lantern, that they rushed in Hjul’s nets by the dozens.
 And that was the second miracle of the Night of the Bright Tree.

 Rejoiced and thanking the gods for their kindness, Hjul gathered his nets, full and rich for the first time that year.
-He laughed in the dark and prepared to come home only to realize, finally, what the price for his fish were.
-For in the longest night of the year, the dark of sky and dark of sea are one and the clouds hide all stars.
+He laughed in the dark and prepared to come home only to realize, finally, what the price for his fish was.
+For in the longest night of the year, the dark of sky and dark of sea are one, the clouds hiding stars and the Glow of the Bifrost both.
 Hjul was lost and knew not where land was.

 Now some say that that was the end of Hjul.
 Some say that he never returned and no one ever heard of him since.
 Others say he is alone in the dark still, his little fisherman boat floating in the long dark of the night sky and that by his lantern, the star Yulodi, do sailors know to find South and by the torch of his waiting wife, the star Ghilde, do they know to find North.
 But we of our village remember what others won’t.
-For in his dark desperation, Hjul saw a light appear in the North and he knew where the land was.
+In his dark desperation, Hjul saw a light appear in the North, bright and branched with a glow that touched the clouds; and he knew where the land was.
 He praised the gods and his laugh echoed in the dark, then thanked them as tears froze in his eyes.

-It was the third and final miracle, the miracle of Hjul, and it is why this, the longest night of the year, we call the Night of the Bright Tree.
+It was the third and final miracle, the miracle of Hjul.
+A miracle that came with sacrifice; as do all things.
+For that was the night of Ragnarok and the Burning of Yggdrasil, the longest night of the year and all years since; the night we remember with Hjul’s name and call the Night of the Bright Tree.